-It had been ten years since the Gambero Rosso’s Tre Bicchieri came to Los Angeles but 2017 proved to be very special since it marks the 30th anniversary of the Gambero Rosso wine guide, the Vini d’Italia.
+It had been ten years since the Gambero Rosso’s Tre Bicchieri came to Los Angeles, but 2017 proved to be very special since it marked the 30th anniversary of the Gambero Rosso wine guide, the Vini d’Italia.
 The wine tasting event held at the Barker Hanger showcased those Italian wines that earned the highest rating, known as the Tre Bicchieri.

-Italian wineries whose wines received Tre Bicchieri three glasses are considered the most excellent wines in their respective categories.
-While three is the highest ratings there are two different two-glass determinations.
+The majority of the Italian wineries in attendance received Tre Bicchieri three glasses; those wines considered the most excellent in their respective categories.
+While three is the highest ratings, there are two different two-glass determinations.
 One two glass represents those wines that are very good to excellent and had moved forward to the final tasting round.
 Those with two dark glass designations are those considered good to excellent wines in their respective categories.

-I must say the event was overwhelming in terms of size and statute but there were some exceptional wines to be found.
+The event, although overwhelming in terms of size and stature, showcased some exceptional wines.
 Here are some of my favorites:

 Elena Watch is a winery run by women.
 Elena Watch was an architect by trade who married into one of the oldest wine families in the Alto Adige region.
 This heritage dates back to 1869.
 The family is now in its fifth generation with daughters Julia and Karoline playing a significant role.

 Indigenous to the region is the Lagrein grape.
-This is a red grape, which comes down from Teroldego, and is related to Syrah and Pinot Noir.
+Lagrein comes down from Teroldego and is related to Syrah and Pinot Noir.
 The Lagrein Castel Ringberg Riserva 2011 has flavors of red fruit and plums with hints of spice.

 The Pinot Grigio Castel Ringberg was delightful.
 It was bright with tropical flavors as well as notes of pear.

 Castelfeder is another winery from the Alto Adige region that presented two outstanding wines.
 Located in the southern portion of Alto Adige this is another family-run winery, but its beginnings were in 1970.